mckomo/metaxa/README.md

 puts foo === get(:foo) # true
 ```

-See more constructive examples in `examples` dir :thumbsup:.
+See more constructive examples in `examples` dir :sunglasses:.

 ## Installation